vitben/vitben.github.io/content/about/index.md

 Data scientist with a PhD in physics and 8 years’ experience in data analytics, statistics, and modelling.
 I leverage my quantitative skills to find smart and effective solutions to complex problems.
-I use Curious by nature, I like to learn new skills and to creatively integrate them with my day-to-day work.
+Curious by nature, I like to learn new skills and to creatively integrate them with my day-to-day work.

 Born in Milan (Italy), where I got my Master in Nuclear engineering, in 2014 I moved to Geneva (Switzerland) to work at CERN, the Nuclear Organization for Nuclear Research.